Investment Update – Summer 2020

 Voltronic is a certainly an Emerging Champion in our view.
 It is a mid-sized company, run by an honest and capable entrepreneur, with a sustainable competitive advantage and a long runway for growth.

-Turnaround: Universal Robina (URC)
+Quality Company: Universal Robina (URC)

 URC is a branded food and beverage company based in the Philippines with operations across Southeast Asia and Oceania.